Art and Design Lecturer Receives Teacher-Artist Grant

 Beloved Music Professor Retires After 34 Years

-After 34 years at Cal Poly, Thomas Davies, beloved member of the Music Department, will retire in June 2017.
+After 34 years at Cal Poly, Thomas Davies, beloved member of the Music Department, retired in June 2017.

 History Professors and M.A.
 Student Awarded Fellowships